“A hunger for resolution

 “Sure, fine—mi casa, su casa.
 Bring on the tour buses, there’s plenty of room in the Hotel San Francisco.”

-“Uh, Denise’s room is back and to the right,” I motioned to Moon.
+“Uh, Denise’s room is back and to the right,” I motioned to Moon, bypassing Regina Tzu’s spirited hospitality.

-I had circled back to Denise’s place, noggin as sodden as a Sligo peet bog.
-Had blown off the piroshki, forgotten the Calistogas altogether, preoccupied as I was with notions of what those Abbey blokes were actually cooking up, roots and all—and how I might swallow it or spill.
+I had circled back to Denise’s place after my errand run, noggin as sodden as a Sligo peet bog.
+I’d blown off Dutch salads in favor of the conciliatory bagels and lemon-lime Calistogas, preoccupied with notions of what those Rectory blokes were actually cooking up, roots and all—and how I might swallow it or spill.
 Aww, probably was the booze talking, right?
 Just like it always was by my ol’ man.

-Once we thanked Regina Tzu for her doorway greeting and hospitality, we secured Moon’s baggage in Denise’s room, then piled into the squareback, bound for Chinatown.
+Thus at Thibeaux’s invitation, we secured Moon bags in Denise’s room and piled into the squareback, bound for Chinatown, or wherever, leaving Regina Tzu to her own devices.
 I drew comfort from the diversion, although not nearly enough to quell the brain rage that seemed to be riding back in on that fog bank far down Fulton Street.

 “Russian Hill,” Melissa balked, though not daring to look over her shoulder—hunger pangs having set in, fore and aft.
 “I thought we decided on Chinese.”